Battles at Göta Älv: Battle of Dynekilen

 Hand drawn map from 1811 of the batteries on Rya Nabbe.

 Hand drawn map from 1811 of the batteries at Lilla Billingen.

-Drawing from 1811 showing the fortress Nya Älvsborg.
+Drawing from 1811 showing the fortress New Älvsborg.

 The Danish barge Hjælperen (46 cannons).
 The vessel took part in the Battle of Dynekilen in 1716, as well as in the assaults on Nya Varvet and Strömstad in 1717.

-During the night of June 28, Norwegian Commander Peder Tordenskjold initiated one of the most daring and most widely renowned naval battles in Nordic history.
+During the night of 28 June, Norwegian Commander Peder Tordenskjold initiated one of the most daring and most widely renowned naval battles in Nordic history.
 By sailing directly into the approximately 5 kilometer long and narrow fjord with frigates, galleys and armed barges, the Swedes were taken by surprise.
 The Dano-Norwegian superior number of cannons meant that the entire Swedish transport fleet was either sunk or captured after five hours of combat.

-Without any usable siege artillery, and with a high risk of being cut off, Charles XII ordered a full retreat of the Swedish army on June 29.
+Without any usable siege artillery, and with a high risk of being cut off, Charles XII ordered a full retreat of the Swedish Army on 29 June.
 His soldiers managed to cross over to the Swedish side of the Idefjord, before Tordenskjold could destroy the bridge at Svinesund.
 The 25-year old Tordenskjold was promoted to captain, and in November he was designated Chief of the Norwegian Navy.
 The Swedish captain Strömstierna managed to reach land from the galley Wrede, and despite his defeat, he was promoted to vice admiral by Charles XII.

 By early 1717 the Danes were still worrying that Charles XII would resume his invasion of Norway.
 Swedish privateers based in Gothenburg were still persistent in their harassing of Dano-Norwegian trade.
 Tordenskjold therefore prepared an assault on the Gothenburg Squadron and as much as possible on the Gothenburg-based privateering squadron at Göta älv.
 The moment of surprise would gain significance, as it did at Dynekilen.
-There were however no plans on attacking the Nya Älvsborg fortress or the Gothenburg city fortress.
+There were however no plans on attacking the New Älvsborg fortress or the Gothenburg city fortress.
 By February, Danish vessels had started blockading the river mouth of Göta älv.